 At a glance, you can see how Google is focused on intent.
 At the very top, you see the score of the last (unfortunately for the Cavs) game.
 Directly under, there’s the video from ESPN.
 But one thing sticks out… The video is dated from January and the top Google text is saying the last Cavs game was on June 8th…

-Let’s say you do go after this keyword and attempt to out-rank your competitor on the SERP feature, you would need to start digging some competitive intel.
+Let’s say you do go after this keyword and attempt to out-rank your competitor on the SERP feature, you would need to start digging some additional competitive analysis.

 - What type of content is the competitor using?